dylan-lang/dylan-programming-book/source/oo-1.rst

 classes are objects.
 What does it mean to be an object?

 -  Most important, an object has a unique identity.
 You can use the *==* predicate to test whether two operands are the same object.
-See `See Predicates for testing equality <oo-1.htm#31376>`_.
+See `Predicates for testing equality <oo-1.htm#31376>`_.
 -  An object is a direct instance of a particular class.
 You can use the *object-class* predicate to determine the direct class of an object.
 -  You can give an object a name.
 For example, if you define a variable or constant to contain an object, you have given that object a name.
-   See `See Bindings: Mappings between objects and names <oo-1.htm#73751>`_.
+   See `Bindings: Mappings between objects and names <oo-1.htm#73751>`_.
 -  You can pass an object as an argument or return value — because generic functions and methods are objects, you can manipulate them